Course Information

 In this course we will cover the most common statistical techniques in the practice of sociology - linear regression, logistic regression, and survival analysis (event history analysis).
 We will discuss the uses of these techniques and the assumptions that we make when using them.
 Throughout the course, we will discuss how to develop an answerable research question, how to choose the best modeling strategy for that question, and how to interpret the results of quantitative analysis in light of relevant hypotheses.
 There will also be an applied portion of the class held in the computer lab, where we will talk through basic issues that come up when working with data, such as missing data; saving data, code, and output; and making tables.
 The last portion of the course will focus on writing about multivariate analysis - communicating questions, methods, and results clearly.

-9021 Qualitative Research Methods Course Outline Back to Winter schedule
+9021 Qualitative Research Methods Course Outline Back to schedule

 This course introduces students to epistemological issues that distinguish qualitative from quantitative methods and provides an overview of several of the main types of qualitative research methods.
 It also considers ethical issues and data analysis and management challenges that are associated with qualitative research.

-9177 The Social Context of Racial Inequality Course Outline Back to Fall schedule
+9177 The Social Context of Racial Inequality Course Outline Back to Winter schedule

 This course provides an in-depth overview of sociological understandings of race and ethnicity, with a particular focus on the institutional underpinnings of racial and ethnic inequality in the United States and Canada.
 The core question we seek to address is: What are the sociological origins of racial inequality?
 To answer this, we begin by investigating how sociologists understand racial and ethnic distinctions.
 What comprises a racial or ethnic group?
 We then shift our attention to patterns of racial and ethnic inequality, focusing on the major institutions through which racial inequality is generated: the housing market, the labor market, schools, and the criminal justice system.